 Mr. Brumback is proficient in written and spoken French from his studies with the Vanderbilt-in-France program in Aix-en Provence, France.

 Mr. Brumback was also a finalist in the Robert J. Grey, Jr. Negotiation Competition at Washington & Lee University School of Law.

-Mr. Langley’s practice now focuses on a wide variety of litigation and business matters, including but not limited to, criminal defense, personal injury, commercial and corporate law, contract negotiation and real estate matters, and estate and probate law.
+Mr. Langley’s practice now focuses on a wide variety of litigation and business matters, including but not limited to, criminal defense, personal injury, commercial and corporate law, contract negotiation, estate, and probate law.
 Mr. Langley practices before all state courts in South Carolina as well as various federal and state agencies, including the National Labor Relations Board, the South Carolina Worker’s Compensation Commission, and the Executive Office for Immigration Review Immigration Court.